Jyotishi 1912-1998 B. V. Raman (1992.) A Catechism of Astrology , 4th ed., p. 26

 100 years after their creation, the films of W. C. Fields can still make people laugh.

-In Guru-Rahu-Rahu period, he died from cancer of the liver at age 35 .
+In Guru-Rahu-Rahu bhutki, he died from cancer of the liver at age 35 .

 EXAMPLE-5 = POTUS-43 Decision Points 1946- George W. Bush.
 Stopped alcohol at age 40.
 Bush was a notorious alcohol drinker during his college years and he continued a pattern of substance abuse throughout his early career in business.
 His school grades were very poor and his social life showed vulgar tendencies when he was drunk.
 At age 43, under significant family pressure to accept a career in national politics, he agreed to stop drinking alcohol.

-In Guru/Rahu period1986, at the age of 40, G. W. Bush self-declared a religious conversion.
+In Guru-Rahu bhukti 1986, at the age of 40, G. W. Bush self-declared a religious conversion.
 He spoke a vow of abstinence from alcohol , which he has apparently maintained throughout his life.

 Rahu in 11 amplifies the native 's empowerment to set goals and earn achievements.
 Rahu is also a karaka for new behaviors.